shanna/dm-sphinx-adapter/README.txt

   # Fire up your sphinx search daemon and start searching.
   Item.search(:name => 'barney') # Search 'items' index for '@name barney'

+== Dependencies

+  dm-core is technically the only requirement though I'd recommend using the dm-more plugin dm-is-searchable instead of fetching the document id's yourself.

+  Unfortunately dm-is-searchable isn't installed even when you build the dm-more gem from github master.
+You'll need to build and install the gem yourself from source.

 == Contributing